Douglas A-4 Skyhawk: Argentina

-The Argentine Naval Aviation also bought the Skyhawk known as A-4Q in the form of 16 A-4Bs in 1972, which unlike the Air Force's A-4Ps, were powered by 8400 lbf J-65-W-20 engines and fitted to use Sidewinder air-to-air missiles.
+The Argentine Naval Aviation also bought the Skyhawk known as A-4Q in the form of 16 A-4Bs in 1972, which unlike the Air Force's A-4Ps, were powered by 8400 lbf J-65-W-20 engines and fitted to use Sidewinder AAMs.
 They were received in 1972 to be used mainly from the aircraft carrier ARA Veinticinco de Mayo by the 3rd Fighter/Attack Squadron (3ra Escuadrilla Aeronaval de Caza y Ataque).
 The first combat use of Argentina's Skyhawks took place amid a military revolt during December 1975, performing a single strike against rebels in Buenos Aires.

 The U.S. placed an embargo of spare parts in 1977 due to the Dirty War, backing the Humphrey-Kennedy amendment to the Foreign Assistance Act of 1976, the Carter administration placed an embargo on the sale of arms and spare parts to Argentina and on the training of its military personnel (which was lifted in the 1990s under Carlos Menem's presidency when Argentina became a major non-NATO ally).
-Ejection seats did not work and there were many other mechanical faults.
+Ejection seats did not work and they had many other mechanical faults.
 In spite of this, A-4s were still active during the 1982 Falklands War.